" " " "

 6. Make your application in good time

-• Complete the application form, taking note of all the fund’s terms & conditions that are included in the application form before making your submission
+• Complete the application form, taking note of the terms & conditions that are included in the application form before submitting

-• Make sure you've answered all the questions and submitted your budget costings and quotations as directed.
+• Make sure you've answered all the questions and submitted your budget costings and quotes

-• Ensure your application is sent into the stadium ahead of the closing date – keep an eye on closing dates as there are 4 closing dates for 2021.
+• Ensure your application is sent into the stadium ahead of the closing date.
 If your application has a specific timeline/date it is important that it is received in good time, so try not to leave submissions to the last minute!

 7. What happens after our application is submitted?

-• You will receive a written acknowledgement within 1 working week of the Community Fund closing date confirming receipt of your application and information on next steps.
+• You will receive an email acknowledgement, within 1 working week of the Community Fund closing date, confirming receipt of your application and information on next steps.

-• The independent committee who administer the fund on behalf of Croke Park meet on a quarterly basis to assess each round of applications.
-All applicants will be notified of the Committee’s decision within 1 week of the meeting taking place.
+• The independent committee who administer the fund on behalf of Croke Park meet to assess each round of applications.
+All applicants will be notified of the Committee’s decision soon after the meeting taking place.
 Successful applicants will receive a letter confirming funding allocation & next steps

 8. Getting your project started!